leohylee/dragncards/README.md

 - **Import support:**
   - Import from localhost:8001 (RingsDB)
   - Import from localhost:8000 (MarvelsDB)
-  - Import from marvelcdb.com and ringsdb.com
+  - Import from marvelcdb.com and ringsdb.com (when online)
 - **ALeP card support:** All 266 ALeP cards included in card database
 - **Flip function:** Working correctly in plugin v10 - cards show proper card backs when flipped
 - **Docker support:** Complete Docker Compose setup for all services
+- **Offline-proof:** All images and data local - works with no internet connection

 ---